 Under our basic policy of placing a top priority on safety and health, we have been striving to eliminate accidents and disorders.
 As part of such efforts, we have established the necessary committees, including the Central Safety and Health Committee and Plant Safety and Health Committees.

 In accordance with the concept of an Occupational Safety and Health Management System (OSHMS/ISO 45001), we have established a required management structure in each plant (or business division) headed by a general safety and health manager (senior executive officer or another executive) and have been achieving improvements in safety and health activities on an ongoing basis from human, object and administrative standpoints based on risk assessment.

 Major Safety-Related Initiatives

-Thorough Safety and Health Education
+Prevention of Accidents and Disorders through Safety and Health Education

 Major Health-Related Initiatives